eDNS03: Securing the DNS

 |Level of Study||Intermediate|

 The DNS (or the Domain Name System) is a distributed, hierarchical system for mapping domain names to IP addresses.
-Because it plays a critical role in the proper functioning of the Internet infrastructure, DNS is often the target of exploit by malicious users.
+As it plays a critical role in the functioning of the Internet infrastructure, the DNS is often the target of malicious activities.

-This course will examine the vulnerabilities with the DNS protocol as well as introduce ways to protect our DNS data integrity.
-It will protect DNS transactions and the integrity of data.
+This course will outline the vulnerabilities of the DNS protocol, as well as introducing ways of protecting DNS queries and the integrity of data.

-This course is designed for network engineers, systems administrators, and anyone who is involved in managing DNS operations.
+This course is aimed at systems administrators and those involved in DNS operations.

-It is recommended that the participants attend eDNS01 course prior to attending this course.
+Knowledge of DNS operations is required.
+It is recommended that the participants atttend the eDNS01 and eDNS02 courses prior to attending this course.

 - Updated web browser with Adobe Flash Player 11 or above